Janet Jackson: 2015–2019: Unbreakable, touring and Rock and Roll Hall of Fame

-2020–present: Documentaries and Together Again Tour
+2020–present: Documentaries and continued touring

 Jackson was set to embark on the Black Diamond World Tour in 2020 in support of her twelfth studio album Black Diamond, which was scheduled for a release that year.
 However, the tour was postponed indefinitely due to the COVID-19 pandemic.

 A two-part documentary titled Janet Jackson for Lifetime and A&E premiered on January 28 and 29, 2022, respectively.
 Jackson previewed a clip of a new song, "Luv I Luv", during the end credits of the last episode of her documentary.
 Jackson was a headliner of the 2022 Essence Music Festival in New Orleans.

 On April 14, 2023, Jackson launched her Together Again Tour, which later became the highest-grossing tour of her career.
 On March 8, 2023, Lifetime and A&E greenlit a follow-up documentary series, Janet Jackson: Family First.
 The series will follow Jackson as she prepares for her Together Again Tour as well as her and brother Randy's attempts to reunite the family band.

 On December 30, 2024, Jackson began another Las Vegas concert residency, Janet Jackson: Las Vegas.
 On January 14, 2025, six shows were added for May of the same year.
-In September, she was featured on "Principal", a track from Cardi B's album Am I the Drama, which samples Jackson's "The Pleasure Principle".
+That September, she was featured on "Principal", a track from Cardi B's album Am I the Drama (2025), which samples Jackson's "The Pleasure Principle".
 The song debuted at number 92 on the Hot 100, making Jackson the first black female artist to chart new songs in five distinct decades.

+In February 2026, a concert tour in Japan was announced to take place in June of the same year.
+One month later, it was revealed Jackson had signed a global publishing deal with Believe Music.
+On June 12, 2026, Jackson released a remix of "Doesn't Really Matter", in collaboration with Japanese boy band Be First; the single peaked at number 12 on the Billboard Japan Hot 100.
+Sixteen days later, she made an appearance at BET Awards 2026, where she presented Teyana Taylor with the Icon of the Year Award.
+On July 6, 2026, Jackson appeared in an Aaliyah tribute, via a video montage, for the finale at that year's Essence Festival of Culture.

+Upcoming projects

+In July 2026, it was announced Wowow would broadcast and stream a recording of the tour.A special, Janet Jackson Japan Tour 2026, filmed during Jackson's concerts in Japan, is scheduled to air on September 26, 2026, via Wowow.
+She will celebrate the 40th anniversary of the release of Control with a concert at Amerant Bank Arena in Sunrise, Florida, on December 12, 2026.
+Produced by Airtab Music and announced on August 12 of the same year, the concert will be filmed by filmmaker Leslie Small.